Vladimir-Ershov/Vladimir-Ershov.github.io/_posts/2025-10-02-neural-style-transfer.md

 ## Conclusion

 Neural style transfer has evolved from a slow optimization process to real-time, high-quality artistic transformation.
 While my classic implementation provides excellent learning value, modern approaches like AdaIN and Stable Diffusion offer practical advantages for real applications.

-**Next Steps**: In my next post, I'll implement AdaIN from scratch and compare results quantitatively using perceptual metrics.

 ---